PythonOptimizers/pysparse/Doc/pysparse/source/jdsym.rst

 Example: Maxwell Problem
 ------------------------

+.. todo:: Update the timings below.

+.. warning:: The timings below are Roman's old benchmarks.
+We should run them again.

 The following code illustrates the use of the ``jdsym`` module.
 Two matrices :math:`\mathbf{A}` and :math:`\mathbf{M}` are read from files.
 A Jacobi preconditioner from :math:`\mathbf{A} - \tau\mathbf{M}` is built.
 Then the JDSYM